-Entrants from regional areas need to confirm that their business is a relevant part of the Canberra Region Tourism Awards program.
-To verify this, all regional entrants need to contact the Awards Coordinator prior to nominating.
+Entrants from regional areas need to confirm that their business meets eligibility to be part of the Canberra Region Tourism Awards program.
+To verify this, all regional entrants need to read if you meet the new distance criteria or contact the Canberra Region Tourism Awards Manager prior to nominating.

 Regional entrants need to consider the following when nominating their business and preparing their written submission:

-- How the business complements the mix of experiences available in the Canberra and the region
+- How the business complements the mix of experiences available in the Canberra Region

-- The extent to which the business contributes to the ongoing development and enhancement of tourism in Canberra and the region
+- The extent to which the business contributes to the ongoing development and enhancement of tourism in Canberra Region

 - The level of involvement in industry associations or other relevant bodies with direct links to Canberra

 - How the activities of the business contribute to the promotion of Canberra and the region